The-going/evlproject/content/core/user-api/proxy/_index.md

 [pipe(2)](http://man7.org/linux/man-pages/man7/pipe.7.html) and so on (see also the discussion below about the write [granularity]({{< relref "#evl_new_proxy" >}})).
-This means that you could also use a proxy for signaling an inband object from the out-of-band context, if doing so can be done using a regular [write(2)](http://man7.org/linux/man-pages/man2/write.2.html) system call, like [eventfd(2)](http://man7.org/linux/man-pages/man2/eventfd.2.html) and [signalfd(2)](http://man7.org/linux/man-pages/man2/signalfd.2.html).
+This means that you could also use a proxy for signaling an in-band object from the out-of-band context, if doing so can be done using a regular [write(2)](http://man7.org/linux/man-pages/man2/write.2.html) system call, like [eventfd(2)](http://man7.org/linux/man-pages/man2/eventfd.2.html) and [signalfd(2)](http://man7.org/linux/man-pages/man2/signalfd.2.html).

-The proxy also handles output from callers running on the inband stage transparently.
+The proxy also handles output from callers running on the in-band stage transparently.
 In this case, a regular [write(2)](http://man7.org/linux/man-pages/man2/write.2.html) can be used to channel the data to the target file.